题目

 C. To show mothers can strongly influence intelligence development in their babies.

-D. To indicate early education has a deep effect on the babies" language skills.3.Which group of children did the worst in tests of language skills?A. The children of depressed mothers who cared little for their children.
+D. To indicate early education has a deep effect on the babies" language skills.

 B. The children of women who did not suffer from depression.